syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/features.md

 You can download a complete working sample from GitHub.

+N> Need to set the html margin top and bottom value based on the html header footer height and margin value.

 ## Temporary path

 The Blink HTML converter launching Chrome browser to perform conversion.
 While launching Chrome browser, temporary files are created in a temporary folder.